PaulWheatcroft/CarpBuzz/README.md

 ### User Stories

-The following personas and user stories have been identified:
+Working with the founder of Carp Buzz the following personas and user stories have been identified:

 >
 > All Users